pierre-veron/PBD_analog/PBD_bayesian_fit_CBD/README.md

-# scripts to fit a birth-death model to trees simulated from the PBD model, with Bayesian approach
+# scripts to fit a constant-rate birth-death (CBD) model to trees simulated from the PBD model, with Bayesian approach
 ## Path
 ```
 PBD_bayesian_fit_BD
 ```

 ## Overview
-These scripts generate trees under a PBD model and estimate BD rates on these trees with Bayesian approach.
+These scripts generate trees under a PBD model and estimate CBD rates on these trees with Bayesian approach.

 They are intended to be run on the cluster "bioclust".